Seethakoka Chilaka: Production

-After Edida Nageswara Rao liked the story of the Tamil film Alaigal Oivathillai (1981), which had been filming for a few days, he arranged for the film to be made in Telugu as well.
+After Telugu film Edida Nageswara Rao liked the story of director Bharathiraja's Tamil film Alaigal Oivathillai (1981), which had been filming for a few days, he arranged for the film to be made in Telugu as well.
 Karthik, the lead of Alaigal Oivathillai, was retained in the same role and was credited as Murali.
 Silk Smitha, who played a major role in Tamil, repeated her role in Telugu.
+Nageswara Rao persuaded Bharathiraja to give the film a happy ending, and despite having already filmed the originally intended ending, he assented.

 Soundtrack

 The music was composed by Ilaiyaraaja, with lyrics by Veturi.
 The songs were chartbusters especially "Maate Manthramu".